wallarm/product-documentation/docs/latest/installation/oob/tcp-traffic-mirror/configuration.md

 This parameter allows you to specify [extra arguments](https://github.com/buger/goreplay/blob/master/docs/Request-filtering.md) to be passed to GoReplay.

-Typically, you will use it to define the types of mirrored traffic requiring analysis, such as VLAN, VXLAN.
+* Typically, you will use it to define the types of mirrored traffic requiring analysis, such as VLAN, VXLAN.
 For example:

-* For VLAN-wrapped mirrored traffic, provide the following:
+    === "VLAN-wrapped mirrored traffic"
         ```yaml
         version: 2

         goreplay:
           extra_args:
             - -input-raw-vlan
             - -input-raw-vlan-vid
             # VID of your VLAN, e.g.:
             # - 42
         ```

-* For VXLAN-wrapped mirrored traffic (e.g. for AWS traffic mirroring), provide the following:
+    === "VXLAN-wrapped mirrored traffic (common in AWS)"
         ```yaml
         version: 2

         goreplay:
           extra_args:
             - -input-raw-engine
             - vxlan
             # Custom VXLAN UDP port, e.g.:
             # - -input-raw-vxlan-port
             # - 4789
             # Specific VNI (by default, all VNIs are captured), e.g.:
             # - -input-raw-vxlan-vni
             # - 1
         ```

-* If the mirrored traffic is not wrapped in additional protocols like VLAN or VXLAN, you can omit the `extra_args` configuration.
+    If the mirrored traffic is not wrapped in additional protocols like VLAN or VXLAN, you can omit the `extra_args` configuration.
 Unencapsulated traffic is parsed by default.
+* You can extend `filter` with `extra_args` to capture additional interfaces and ports:

+    ```yaml
+    version: 2

+    goreplay:
+      filter: 'eth0:80'
+      extra_args:
+        - "-input-raw"
+        - "eth0:8080"
+        - "-input-raw"
+        - "eth0:8081"
+        - "-input-raw"
+        - "eth1:80"
+    ```

+    The `filter` sets GoReplay with the `-input-raw` argument, and `extra_args` allows for specifying additional `-input-raw` inputs.

 ### route_config